camunda/camunda-docs/versioned_docs/version-1.0/components/modeler/overview.md

 ---
 id: overview
 title: Overview
+description: "Any executable process needs a BPMN diagram designed and configured beforehand.
+Camunda offers Web Modeler and Desktop Modeler to design and implement these."
 ---

 Any executable process needs a **BPMN diagram** that must be designed and configured beforehand.
 The design is used to specify the flow of a process.
 Thereby different events have to be configured in the model so that the workflow engine understands what is to be executed in this step.